EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 Use `--hostnames-unsorted` to not sort hostnames at all.
 In this case, they will be assigned in the order they are found in the hostnames file.
+This is the default when a hostnames file is explicitly specified.

 Hostnames may contain only letters (a-z), digits (0-9), and '-'.
 They may be FQDNs, depending on the selected platform.
 Hostnames should be